matbmeijer/fashion_product_similarity_dashboard/README.md

 #### Word of caution

-In no way is this code meant for a production-ready environment, instead it is build to show a relatively simple workflow to build an image similarity dashboard.
+In no way is this code meant for a production-ready environment, instead it is build to show a relatively simple workflow to build a product similarity dashboard.

 #### One-time Setup

-To setup necessary libraries, the file *setup.R* should be run first before any other execution.
+To setup necessary libraries, the *setup.R* file should be run first before any other execution.
 This file will run all the necessary library installations.
 This needs to be done only once.
 The necessary libraries are all available at CRAN: